katsmamina/architecture-quiz-group2/planning/development-strategy.md

 #### Interaction
 *Listeners*
-- On clicking the Start button, user is sent to next page
+- On clicking the Start button, user is sent to questions

 ---
 ## 2. See questions of the quiz (one question at a time)